 "I attempt to breach the veil between screen and physical world by extracting digital designs into physical objects.
-In Facades I & II (2016) the steel figures were produced through industrial processes with a mechanical plasma cutter and break press.
+In Facades I & II (2016), the steel figures were produced through industrial processes with a mechanical plasma cutter and break press.
 The hands-off production resonates themes of non-natural or anti-gestural reflecting in the oversimplification and digital stylization of the human figures.
 Portrait Landscape (2015-17) began as a digital preliminary and was then converted into a hand-labored oil painting.
 The preliminaries required limited time to produce and possessed perfectly aligned forms generated from the computer, whereas the hand-painted reproduction was labored containing many slight errors by a wavering hand.
 Through this hand-labored extraction process, I antagonize the relation between man and screen.
 I imitate functions of the machine when I choose to hand paint.
-The reason I produce by hand these works balance between redundancy, humility of my own imperfections, and arrogance of needing to be as capable as the machine."
+The reason I produce these works by hand balances between redundancy, humility of my own imperfections, and arrogance of needing to be as capable as the machine."

 -Excerpt from artist statement, 2017

 Flying high about this design for the People's Flag of Milwaukee competition.
 Simply, this design illustrates Milwaukee's connection to Lake Michigan represented by a sunrise over land and water.
 Using geometric fields of ultramarine light, amber, and aquamarine I finally selected the right colors and shapes after 3 years of referring to this subject.
 Please check out the People's Flag of Milwaukee Project to learn more www.milwaukeeflag.com or MKE Flag to view more designs.